Inedo/inedo-docs/Content/proget/feeds/cran/howto-cran-publish.md

 devtools::build()
 ```

-Your `.tar.gz` CRAN package is then built, and saved to the same location as your project folder.
+Your `.tar.gz` R package is then built, and saved to the same location as your project folder.

 ### Step 4: Upload Your Package to ProGet